 Dead.
 The disciples had left everything in order to follow Jesus.
 Their entire life the past 3 years had been devoted to following Jesus where he led, doing what he said, and watching him do amazing things.
 And now he’s dead.

-I know I wasn’t there with them, but as a fellow human I am willing to bet that they felt complete and utter hopelessness.
+I know I wasn’t there with them, but as a fellow human I am willing to bet that what they felt was complete and utter hopelessness.
 I’m willing to bet that’s how they felt because it’d be the same way I’d feel…and I’m sure the same way you’d feel too.

 It’s that feeling of the rug being pulled out from under you.
 That feeling where you are blindsided by what just happened.
 Everything seemed to be going well, and all of a sudden the worst happened…and it happened so quickly and without much warning that the shock of it all hasn’t even worn off yet.
-The question of “what is happening?!” continues to run through your mind, over and over and over and over and over and over, but there seems to be no real answer coming.
+The question of “what is happening?!” continues to run through your mind, over and over and over and over and over and over…but there seems to be no real answer coming.

 I wouldn’t be surprised if the disciples hadn’t eaten or slept since watching Jesus be crucified last night, maybe even since Jesus was led away by the Roman guards the night before that.
 The shock of the whole thing, and the feeling of hopelessness that was continuing to build within them had to be overwhelming to the point they didn’t really know what to do, and even the simplest of tasks seemed to be too much in the moment.